semaphoreci/docs/docs/docs/using-semaphore/pipelines.md

 </TabItem>
 </Tabs>

-Pipelines can be chained using [promotions](./promotions) to create branching workflows and implement continuous delivery.

-## Block execution order {#dependencies}
+## Workflow execution order {#dependencies}

-TODO: needs more work

-A pipeline is a group of blocksobs#blocks) connected by dependencies.
+A pipeline is a group of blocks containing [jobs](./jobs) and are connected by dependencies.
 Semaphore automatically computes the execution graph based on the declared block dependencies.

-In the following example:
+Take the following example:

-- Block B and C depend on Block A. So, Block B and C won't start until all Block A is done.
+- Blocks B and C depend on Block A. Thus, they won't start until Block A is all done
-- Block D only starts when Block B AND Block C have finished.
+- Block D depends on both Blocks B and C. It won't start until those are finished

 ![Pipeline execution order](./img/pipeline-execution-order.jpg)

+You can reorder blocks by changing their dependencies, as shown in the following animation.

 TODO: animation/video showing how dependencies work